lmakoti/lmakoti/README.md

 ## Closing Remarks

-Understand you won't always have an answer, but also understand it's your responsibility to have one the next time the same question comes up.
+<p style="text-align: center">Understand you won't always have an answer, but also understand it's your responsibility to have one the next time the same question comes up.</p>

 <!-- Profile Links -->